ZachSaucier/sveltekit-blog/README.md

 ## Getting started

-I recommend forking this repo and then cloning it from there.
+I recommend forking this repo and then cloning it from there so that your changes are independent of the ones I will make in the future.

+Use `npm run dev` to get it running locally.

+In order to get the search functionality working locally, you must build the project using `npm run build`.
+If you want the search content to update, you need to rebuild the project.

 ## Documentation